Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201: Properties of

 \subsection{Orbit}

-The orbit of \name is determined using the online version of the \texttt{Find\_Orb} software\footnote{\url{https://www.projectpluto.com/fo.htm}}, which implements a least-squares fitting of the orbital elements to the astrometric measurements of the 19 detections.
-The best-fit values and uncertainty of orbital elements are listed in Table~\ref{tab:parameter}.
-Thanks to the long observation arc from 2011 to 2018, the orbit of \name is precisely determined, with an undoubtedly wide semi-major axis ($a=838\pm7$~au), moderate perihelion distance ($q=44.9$~au), and low inclination ($i=16.2^\circ$), located at the boundary between the scattering disk and inner Oort cloud.
+The orbit of \name is determined using the online version of the \texttt{Find\_Orb} software\footnote{\url{https://www.projectpluto.com/fo.htm}}, which implements a least-squares fitting of the orbital elements to the astrometric measurements of the 24 detections.
+Thanks to the very long observation arc from 2004 to 2025, the orbit of \name is precisely determined, with the semi-major axis determined to 0.1\% precision ($a=830\pm1$~au), revealing an undoubtedly wide orbit with moderate perihelion distance ($q=44.9$~au) and low inclination ($i=16.2^\circ$).

-The left panel of Figure \ref{fig:orbit_view} shows the plan view projection of the orbit of \name onto the ecliptic plane, together with some other TNOs with extremely wide and eccentric orbits (termed ``extreme TNOs") for comparison.
-Its orbit is most similar to that of 2013 SY99 in terms of the semi-major axis and eccentricity \citep{Bannister_2017}.
-With such a large aphelion distance ($\sim 1600$ au), the Galactic tide will start to affect the orbital evolution.
-We will discuss its orbital dynamics in Section \ref{sec:orbit_dynamics}.
+Figure \ref{fig:orbit_view} shows a comparison between orbits of \name and some other TNOs with extremely wide and eccentric orbits (termed ``extreme TNOs").
+With such a large aphelion distance ($\sim 1600$ au), the Galactic tide may affect the orbital evolution, placing \name at the boundary between the scattering disk and inner Oort cloud.
+We shall discuss its dynamical history in Section \ref{sec:4.1}.

-A notable characteristic of the orbit of \name is its longitude of perihelion of $\varpi= 306^{\circ}$, which significantly deviates from the apparent clustering observed among other extreme TNOs first noticed by \citet{Trujillo_2014}.
-The right panel of Figure \ref{fig:orbit_view} illustrates the distribution of longitude of perihelia $\varpi$ and semi-major axes $a$ for known extreme TNOs.
-Objects with $a > 200$~au are predominantly clustered around $\varpi \approx 60^{\circ}$, which has been suggested as evidence for an undetected super-Earth beyond several hundred au \citep[e.g.,][]{Trujillo_2014,Brown_2016,Batygin_2016,Sheppard_2019, Siraj2025}.
-We shall explore later in Section \ref{sec:P9} the implications of the fact that \name is an outlier to this clustering.
+Another notable characteristic of \name's orbit is its longitude of perihelion $\varpi= 306^{\circ}$, an outlier to the apparent clustering around $\varpi \approx 60^{\circ}$ claimed among other extreme TNOs (Figure \ref{fig:orbit_view}, right panel).
+First noticed by \citet{Trujillo_2014}, the clustering has been suggested as evidence for an undetected Planet Nine (also known as Planet X) at several hundred au \citep[e.g.,][]{Trujillo_2014,Brown_2016,Batygin_2016,Sheppard_2019, Siraj2025}.
+We shall discuss the implications of \name's orbit to Planet Nine in Section \ref{sec:P9}.